-If you’re expecting that this means that American AAdvantage Executive Platinum members will get free upgrades on all Cathay Pacific and Qantas flights, you’re likely going to be disappointed.
+If you’re expecting that this means that American AAdvantage Executive Platinum members (and other oneworld Emerald members) will get free upgrades on all Cathay Pacific and Qantas flights, you’re likely going to be disappointed.

 The Star Alliance has offered an alliance upgrade concept for many years, so I generally think we should look at that program to get a sense of what we might expect from oneworld.
 On the plus side, Star Alliance lets you upgrade with any alliance mileage currency on any alliance airline.
 However: